 How to become a paralegal or legal assistant: Most paralegals and legal assistants have associate degrees in paralegal studies, although bachelor's degrees and certificates in the field are also available.
-Legal and court documents are increasingly digitized, so today's legal assistants must know their way around a computer as well as a legal library.
+As legal and court documents are increasingly digitized, legal assistants must know their way around a computer as well as a legal library.

 Paralegal and legal assistant salary information: